damianbaar/re-define/README.md

 ## re-define
 Let's `re-define` something ...

+`re-define` is able to resolve whole dependencies tree as well as single module.

 from: `CommonJS`, `Plain JS`, `AMD` to: * ... yep custom templates are allowed.

 ### Getting Started